Friday, March 31, 2006

 Best Supporting Actor:

-George Clooney.
+Will Win: George Clooney.
 Clooney is nearly a lock because he has come such a long way since guest starring on an episode of The Golden Girls.
 (Although everyone seems to remember him on The Facts of Life) With three nominations this year, the Academy obviously WANTS to reward him, and this is where they are most likely to do it.
 Paul Giamatti is the most possible upset, after his previous “snubs.”
 If he were to take the gold it would simply be a sympathy win.
 Of course watch out for dark horse Matt Dillon.
 Speaking of which…

 Should Win: Matt Dillon.
 Mr. Dillon has come a long way since his teen years and as Crash’s solo acting nominee, his performance provides that film’s greatest dramatic arch.